OSS-Pipeline/rez-template/README.md

 rez-template
 ===

-Template used as a base for the rez-based projects.
+Template used as a base for the Rez-based projects.